simple-crypto/SMAesH-challenge/website/src/rules.md

   reject any submission, including with retroactive effect.
 - Submissions may be anonymous, but only winners accepting de-anonymization will get a prize.
 For this reason, only submissions with a valid correspondence email address will be eligible for prizes.
+- Submissions containing non-generalizable attacks are not accepted and will not be accepted.
+An attack is considered "generalizable" if, in addition to being successful, there is a high probability that it will also be successful against other evaluation datasets acquired under similar conditions.